FHA Streamline Refinance: Pros, Cons, and Rates

 To qualify for an FHA Streamline Refinance, the borrower must derive a “net tangible benefit” from the refinance, such as a lower interest rate, a shorter loan term, or a switch from an adjustable-rate mortgage to a fixed-rate mortgage.
 If you’re considering a refinance, you might want to run your numbers through an FHA loan calculator to see if a refinance will save you money.

-Other requirements relate to the loan type, occupancy, credit score, and payment history.
+Other requirements relate to the loan type, occupancy of the residence, credit score, and payment history.

 Loan Type